 - Paint – if you’re painting the pole and pots as I did.

-How to Make Planter Poles for String Lights
+How to Make Planter Poles for Outdoor Lights

 Materials